meilisearch/specifications/text/0117-typo-tolerance-api.md

 ### 3.2.1 `indexes/:index_uid/settings/typo-tolerance`

-Specifically manage the typo tolerance configuration for an index.
+Manage the typo tolerance configuration for an index.

+> This configuration can be overridden at search time.
+See 3.4.1 `indexes/:index_uid/search` section.

 #### 3.2.1.1 `GET` - `indexes/:index_uid/settings/typo-tolerance`

-Allow users to fetch the current definition of the typo tolerance feature for an index.
+Allow fetching the current definition of the typo tolerance feature for an index.

 `200` - Response body